Ken Harring

-Kenneth Nils Harring (born February 10, 1967) is an American college baseball coach who has been the head coach of UMass Lowell since the start of the 2004 season.
+Kenneth Nils Harring (born February 10, 1967) is an American college baseball coach who was the head coach of UMass Lowell from 2004 until 2023.

 Playing career

-Harring was a four-year player at NCAA Division II Le Moyne College where he helped the Dolphins to NCAA Tournament bids in 1986, 1987 and 1989.
+Harring was a four-year player at NCAA Division II Le Moyne College where he helped the Dolphins to NCAA tournament bids in 1986, 1987 and 1989.

 Among Le Moyne's Division I leaders, Harring ranks second in batting (.367), third in slugging percentage (.609) and 21st in hits (108).
 He led the Dolphins in runs, hits and doubles in his junior and senior years.
 He was inducted into Le Moyne's Gold Wave Hall of Fame in 2003, Harring helped the Dolphins to a collective record of 54-18-1 in his junior and senior seasons (.740), Le Moyne's first years as a Division I program.

 After graduating from Le Moyne with a degree in business administration, Harring spent two years in the Atlanta Braves organization with the Durham Bulls of the Carolina League where his manager was former Boston Red Sox's manager Grady Little.

 Coaching career

 Northeastern

 Harring accepted his first coaching position at Northeastern University, where he remained from 1996–1999.
 During his stay, the Huskies posted a collective 105–88 record and captured the 1997 America East Conference Tournament.
-That year, the Huskies advanced to the NCAA Tournament where it defeated Bethune–Cookman, before falling to Stanford and Cal State–Fullerton in the West Regional.
+That year, the Huskies advanced to the NCAA tournament where it defeated Bethune–Cookman, before falling to Stanford and Cal State–Fullerton in the West Regional.
 While at Northeastern in 1999, Harring served as an assistant coach of the Cotuit Kettleers of the Cape Cod Baseball League.

 Saint Anselm

 In 2000, Harring was named the head coach at Saint Anselm College.
 Shortly after his appointment to Saint Anselm, Harring served as the manager of the Keene Swamp Bats, leading them to the 2000 New England Collegiate Baseball League (NECBL) championship.

 Harring's teams at Saint Anselm significantly improved with each season, culminating with the record-breaking season in 2004.
 After struggling to a 9–35 finish in 2001, Harring guided the Hawks to a 17–32 clip in 2002, which included a 15–17 showing in the NE-10 (fourth place in the six-team Pepin Division).

 The 2003 Saint Anselm squad posted a record of 23–20 (its first winning season in 23 years) and captured the Eastern College Athletic Conference (ECAC) Division II championship.
 Along the way, the Hawks finished third in the NE-10 Pepin Division and garnered their first appearance in the NE-10 Tournament.

 The 2004 Northeast-10 Conference Coach of the Year, Harring guided Saint Anselm to its best season in school history with a 30–22 overall record (24-8 NE-10).
-He led the Hawks to the 2004 NE-10 regular season championship as well as its first NCAA Tournament bid in school history.
+He led the Hawks to the 2004 NE-10 regular season championship as well as its first NCAA tournament bid in school history.
 Under his guidance, the Hawks posted a record of 79–109 including a NE-10 conference record of 63–59.